LBaaS/lbaas-api/docs/deviceapi.md

 * */v1/devices* will prefix all REST calls.

 ### Device Data Model
-Device REST calls allow receiving and sending device resources represented in JSON.
-The data model in JSON for devices is defined as follows:
+Device REST calls allow reading and writing device resources represented in JSON.
+The data model for devices is defined as follows:

 ####id

-*id* is an integer representing a unique id for the device. *id* is created by the LBaaS service when devices are created. *id* are used to reference devices as the REST collection id.
+*id* is an integer representing a unique id for the device. *id* is created by the LBaaS service when devices are created. *id* is used to reference devices as the REST collection id.

 ####updated